Last updated: 07-03-2022

 Fig. 4 – A modern painting of Hanuman lifting the mountain (larger version).
 All credit goes to the original artist S. Keerthi.

-Lastly, I would like to note Sun Wukong’s feat of lifting mountains recalls an episode in the Ramayana (4th-c.
+Lastly, I would like to note that Sun Wukong’s feat of lifting mountains recalls an episode in the Ramayana (4th-c.
 BCE) in which the monkey god Hanuman carries back a mountain laden with magical herbs to heal the wounds of his master‘s brother Lakshmana (fig. 4).
 Hanuman is the living embodiment of strength (shakti) in India (see for example Alter, 1992).
 Monkey is believed to be loosely based on Hanuman (Walker, 1998), so there could be a connection between both instances of mountain lifting.

 Purvavideha was my ancestral home,